'They did their bit' - Remembering the Gypsies and Travellers who served in the forces

 Isaac White

 Betty Billington: “Isaac White served in the First World War; we don’t know what regiment.
 This is the thing that we are trying to find out.
 I am working on it.
-He’s my Granny’s first cousin, I’ve had that photo for a long-long time.
+He’s my granny’s first cousin, I’ve had that photo for a long-long time.
 Every year on Remembrance Day it goes up.

 When Isaac White went into the army, he had a wife and a lot of daughters.
 He had quite a bit of money and he sent a lot home as well and when he came home from the war he said ‘where is all my money?’
 His wife had brought a lot of property.
 She had brought nearly all of Livingstone Road, Scotts Hill Lane (Local to Kinson in Dorset).
 She had brought land and all the property around there.
 She was a very rich woman.
 We always laughed because he wanted his money, he wanted to drink his money (chuckles).”